 Older dogs are not known to be fussy or finicky eaters, but this does not mean you can feed them a lower quality diet.
 It's best to feed a mature dog twice a day, once in the morning and then again in the evening, making sure it's good quality food that meets all their nutritional requirements.
 It's also important that dogs be given the right amount of exercise so they burn off any excess calories or they might gain too much weight which can lead to all sorts of health issues.
 Obesity can shorten a dog's life by several years so it's important to keep an eye on their waistline from the word go.

 If you are looking to buy a Russian Toy Terrier, you would need to register your interest with breeders and agree to go on a waiting list because puppies are few and far between and you would need to pay anything from £400 to over £500 for a well-bred pedigree puppy.
-The cost of insuring a male 3-year-old Russian Toy Terrier in northern England would be £19.20 a month for basic cover but for a lifetime policy, this would set you back £41.22 a month (quote as of June 2016).
-When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK, a dog's age and whether or not they have been neutered or spayed among other things.
+The cost of insuring a male 3-year-old Russian Toy Terrier in northern England would be £20.98 a month for basic cover but for a lifetime policy, this would set you back £42.82 a month (quote as of December 2017).
+When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK, a dog's age and whether they have been neutered or spayed among other things.

-As a rough guide, the average cost to keep and care for a Russian Toy Terrier would be between £50 to £80 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a pedigree or other puppy.
+As a rough guide, the average cost to keep and care for a Russian Toy Terrier would be between £50 to £80 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a well-bred, healthy Russian Toy Terrier puppy.